 Even if none of this sounds appealing to you. . . read it again because I don’t know how cobblestone streets filled with Italian food, beautiful views of the Italian countryside, and adventures beyond your imagination could not compel you to pack up your gear and get on the next flight to Italy.

-If your priority is climbing, I suggest you buy an Arco specific climbing book (this is the Europe climbing book we used).
-With fun bouldering, Via Ferrata routes, great multi-pitch and single pitch crags, Trad, and Sport climbing, there truly is climbing for everyone here!
+If your priority is climbing, I suggest you buy an Arco-specific climbing book (this is the Europe climbing book we used).
+With fun bouldering, Via Ferrata routes, great multi-pitch and single-pitch crags, Trad, and Sports climbing, there truly is climbing for everyone here!